Lockridge enjoys reading and writing about new (and sometimes old) craft and decoration ideas.

-Filling Plastic Easter Eggs
+Filling Plastic Easter Eggs for You Easter Basket

 Everyone loves to fill plastic Easter Eggs and hide them around the house or yard.
 Okay, so everyone doesn’t really love to do that, but everyone loves watching the kids run around in a fury looking for the eggs, and walking past that one egg repeatedly.